syncfusion-content/fileformat-docs/File-Formats/XlsIO/faqs/migrate-from-net-framework-to-net-core.md

 ---
 title: Migrate from net framework to net core | XlsIO | Syncfusion
-description: This page explains how to migrate from .NET Framework to .NET Core for the deprecated ASP.NET packages.
+description: This page explains how to migrate from .NET Framework to .NET Core.
 platform: file-formats
 control: XlsIO
 documentation: UG
 ---

-# How to migrate from net framework to net core?
+# Migrate-from-net-framework-to-net-core

-Syncfusion has deprecated the ASP.NET NuGet packages.
-We recommend that you use .NETCore NuGet packages instead.
-We have provided the major changes that need to be made in your application when migrating to .NETCore packages.
+In this section, we will see about the changes which need to be considered while migrating Syncfusion .NET Excel (XlsIO) library from .NET Framework to .NET Core.

 ### NuGet Changes
 <table>